travelster/DBGallery/AI/ai-descriptions.md

 # AI-generated Descriptions

-This feature uses artificial intelligence to automatically generate detailed descriptions of images and graphics.
+This feature uses artificial intelligence to automatically generate detailed descriptions of photos and graphics.
 Users can provide their own prompts to the AI, asking it to describe specific aspects of the images.
 This provides valuable extra data to find images more easily.
 Alternatively it can provide structured data to support business processes: see our <a href="/custom-prompts">Custom Prompts for AI-generated Descriptions</a> blog post for more on that.